fourTheorem/serverless-ecommerce-workshop/lessons/02-setting-up-dynamodb/README.md

   --billing-mode PAY_PER_REQUEST
 ```

 In this command the option `attribute-definitions` allows us to specify the name and the type of the attributes we will use as keys with the `key-schema` option.
-In this case we are defining the `slug` field as *string* (type `S` in DynamoDB) to be a simple *partition key*.
-We don't need to use a sort key in this case.
+In this case we are defining the `id` field as *string* (type `S` in DynamoDB) to be a simple *partition key*.
+We don't need to use a sort key for our use case.

-The option `provisioned-throughput` is a slightly more complex one and you don't really need to understand it until you start to be concerned about scaling your database throughput.
-In brief, it allows to allocate the necessary resources for your throughput needs and guarantee consistency.
-If you are interested in knowing more you can consult the [official documentation](provisioned-throughput) about this topic.

 If the previous command was executed successfully you should see an output like the following: